Spread along with the 6 countries which are bordering with the Black Sea, there are many amazing beaches.

 Mirage Hotel is our recommendation for this place; it is a 4 stars hotel located right near the sea with a private beach and a sandy playground.

-The hotel is located right near the Black Sea Arena, one of the most important concert halls from the area where each summer there are many music festivals.
+The hotel is located right near the Black Sea Arena, one of the most important concert halls in the area where each summer there are many music festivals.

 2. Vityazevo Beach, Russia